kaerus-component/uP/README.md

 ## uP.join(promises:Array)

-  Joins promises and assembles return values into an array.
+  Joins promises and collects results into an array.
-  If any of the promises rejects the rejection handler is called with the error.
+  If any of the promises are rejected the chain is also rejected.

   Example: join with two promises
 ```js